 This article provides general legal information about Minnesota cannabis transport licensing as of early 2026.
 It is not legal advice and does not create an attorney-client relationship.
 Cannabis law is evolving rapidly at both the state and federal levels.
 Before making business decisions, consult with an attorney experienced in cannabis regulatory law.

-Aaron Hall is a business law attorney in Minneapolis.
+Aaron Hall is a business attorney in Minnesota, based in Minneapolis.
 For business law questions, contact Aaron Hall, Attorney.